louism517/louism517.github.io/_posts/2024-01-14-accidental-vs-essential-complexity.markdown

 its wonderfully flowery prose:

 > Of all the monsters who fill the nightmares of our folklore, none terrify more than werewolves, because they transform unexpectedly from the familiar into horrors.
-For these, we seek bullets of silver that can magically lay them to rest.

 They don't write 'em like that any more.
-But what - _what_!? - have werewolves and silver bullets to do with software?
+But what have werewolves and silver bullets to do with software?
 Well, the werewolf in this tale is **Complexity**, and the eponymous silver bullet is something which would _lay it to rest_.